 - sensors for the battery status, range and charging status

 - a switch to start and stop the climate control

-- services to request updates from the car and to request the car starts charging.
+- a button to request the car starts charging.

 To use Nissan Leaf in your installation, add the following to your

 # Example configuration.yaml entry nissan_leaf: username: "YOUR_USERNAME" password: "YOUR_PASSWORD" region: "YOUR_REGION"

 The username associated with your NissanConnect EV account.
 Enclose in quotes.

 The region where the NissanConnect EV account is registered.
 Should be one of the following, NE (for Europe), NNA (USA), NCI (Canada), NMA (Australia), NML (Japan).

 The interval between updates if the climate control is off and the car is not charging.
 Set in any time unit (e.g., minutes, hours, days!).
 Providing a low interval will cause the service to refresh more frequently and can negatively impact your 12V battery.

 The interval in minutes between updates if charging.